rgoodman394/budget-calculator/README.md

 Here are the elements I picked to build my site:

-1. Create and use a function that accepts two or more values (parameters), calculates or determines a new value based on those inputs, and returns a new value --> Use the function calculateBalance to subtract the income and the outcome and produce the total balance remaining, which then feeds into updateUI, a function used to update the totals in the dashboard/chart.
+1. Create and use a function that accepts two or more values (parameters), calculates or determines a new value based on those inputs, and returns a new value --> Use the function calculateTotal which takes in the entry type (income or expense) and list from the user input fields, iterates through each entry in the list, and returns the total of the numerical inputs. calculateTotal is then used in the updateUI function when the add button is pressed to update the totals under the donut chart.
 2. Create an array, dictionary or list, populate it with multiple values, retrieve at least one value, and use or display it in your application --> Generate a list of "entries" for both incomes and expenses and display in the dashboard
 3. Visualize data in a graph, chart, or other visual representation of data --> Create a pie chart that shows the balance of the income - outcome.